 - If needed, take acetaminophen (Tylenol) to help reduce pain.

 In the rare case of compartment syndrome, surgery is often done to relieve the extreme buildup of pressure.
+Compartment syndrome results from increased pressure on the soft tissues and structures beneath the skin.
+It can decrease the supply of blood and oxygen to the tissues.

 - Do not try to drain the bruise with a needle.